-To be considered for this graduate assignment within the Fleet Management department you:
+To be considered for this graduate internship you:

-- are a student following the study track mechanical engineering or maritime technique;
+- are a student following the study track Supply Chain Management, Business Administration or similar;

 - study in/are a resident of the Netherlands;

-- master both the Dutch and English language in word and written.
+- master the Dutch and English language in word and written.

 As an intern, you can expect your hours to be compensated in cash.
+When demonstrable no longer in the possession of an OV-student travel product, travel costs will be reimbursed on a commuter traffic base.
 The added value of a graduate internship at Boskalis, however, is particularly in elements like: